andy-rash/CSE5359/SemesterProject/README.md

 * `-l`, `--list`
 	* lists all listings in the database in tabular form

-## Input Policies
+## Documentation

-See the documentation outlined [here](./doc/REQUIREMENTS.md) for a rationale as to the input policies.
+See the `doc/` directory for all documentation, including a [report](./doc/REPORT.md) describing the program's architecture, assumptions that have been made, as well as an evaluation as to the pros and cons of these design decisions.